connorslade/sdr-workshop/slides/1-digital-signals.md

 ---

-# What Signal Could these Samples Represent?
+# What Signal Could These Samples Represent?

 <div center>